-SAML Authentication in RFPIO
+SAML Authentication in Responsive

-RFPIO uses the secure and widely adopted industry standard Security Assertion Markup Language 2.0 (SAML 2.0) and supports SAML Authentication as an add-on feature.
+Responsive uses the secure and widely adopted industry standard Security Assertion Markup Language 2.0 (SAML 2.0) and supports SAML Authentication as an add-on feature.

 Our SSO implementation integrates easily with any large identity provider that supports SAML 2.0.

-Configuring RFPIO in Azure Portal
+Configuring Responsive in Azure Portal

 - In the Microsoft Azure portal, on the left navigation pane, click Azure Active Directory.